-- 1. Connect the NAC originating from the FACP to TB3 terminals 1 & 2 on the FCPS - 2.
-Jumper TB3 terminal 3 to terminal 6 and then jumper terminal 4 to terminal 7.
+- 1) Connect the Notification Appliance Circuit originating from the FACP to TB3 terminals 1 and 2 on the FCPS. - 2) Jumper TB3 Terminal 3 to Terminal 6 and Terminal 4 to Terminal 7.
 This allows a single Control Input to control the four FCPS outputs.
-Install the ELR across terminals 6 & 7 to supervise the NAC originating from the FACP as well as the jumpers.
-Refer to the respective FACP installation manual for corresponding ELR value - 3.
-If additional notification appliances are installed, remove the ELR from FCPS TB3 terminals 6 & 7, connect the devices to FCPS terminals 6 & 7 and install the ELR after the last device - 4.
-Do not loop wires under screw terminals.
-Break wires to maintain proper supervision - 5.
-For a list of compatible devices, refer to the Device Compatibility Document
+Install the ELR across terminals 6 and 7 to supervise the Notification Appliance Circuit originating from the FACP as well as the jumpers.
+Refer to the respective FACP installation manual for corresponding ELR value. - If additional notification appliances are installed, remove the ELR from FCPS TB3 terminals 6 and 7, connect the devices to FCPS terminals 6 and 7 and install the ELR after the last device. - 4) Do not loop wires under screw terminals.
+Break wires to maintain proper supervision. - 5) For a list of compatible devices, refer to Fire-Lite Device Compatibility Document.